 PCIe Bifurcation Results and REFCLK Mapping

-For the cases where bifurcation is permissible, this section enumerates all of the supported PCIe link, lane and REFCLK mappings for each supported configuration.
-The bifurcation decoder is shown in Section 4.6.3.
+For the cases where the baseboard and add-in card bifurcation are permissible, this section enumerates all of the supported PCIe link, lane and REFCLK mappings for each supported configuration.
+The bifurcation decoder is shown in Section 3.6.3.

-Table 21: Bifurcation for Single Host, Single Upstream Socket and Single Upstream Link (BIF[2:0]#=0b000)
+Table 22: Bifurcation for Single Host, Single Socket and Single Upstream Link (BIF[2:0]#=0b000)